-- Heisman Trophy Winner and National Champion in 2019
+- 2019 Heisman Trophy winner and National Champion

 Who is the greatest college quarterback of all time?

-The greatest college quarterback is Tim Tebow.
-He broke almost thirty records at the University of Florida and is still the career record-holder in completion rate, passing, rushing yards for a quarterback, rushing touchdowns, as well as touchdowns in general.
+The greatest college quarterback of all time is Tim Tebow.
+He broke almost 30 records at the University of Florida and is still the career record-holder in completion rate, passing, rushing yards for a quarterback, rushing touchdowns, as well as touchdowns in general.
 In addition to his career-high statistics, the Gators won two SEC Championships as well as two BCS National Championships under his leadership.

 What college quarterback holds the record for the most passing yards in a single season?

-The college quarterback with the current record for most passing yards in a single season is Western Kentucky's Bailey Zappe.
-The previous title holder was Texas Tech's B.J.
+The college quarterback with the current record for most passing yards in a single season is Western Kentucky’s Bailey Zappe with 5,967.
+The previous title holder was Texas Tech’s B.J.
 Symons at 5,833.
-At the end of 2021, Zappe broke Symons' record with a 44-yard pass to wide receiver Jerreth Sterns and ended the season with a total passing yards count of 5,967.
+At the end of 2021, Zappe broke Symons’ record with a 44-yard pass to wide receiver Jerreth Sterns and ended the season with a total passing yards count of 5,967.